Can You Use Vaseline As Lube For Vaginal Or Anal Sex?

 Untreated mineral oils are considered carcinogenic, and verifying the purity of different petroleum jelly products can be a difficult task.

 Additionally, while mineral oil is helpful in some cosmetic items, it is often given orally as a laxative.

 While it’s unlikely you would consume enough mineral oil to achieve this effect when using Vaseline as a lubricant for oral sex, you probably don’t want to risk it — and its thick texture presents a choking hazard, as well.

 Some petroleum jelly products may also include glycerin as an added ingredient.

 While glycerin can be beneficial when used topically on less sensitive skin, it has been shown to cause damage to vaginal and anal tissue, making it an ingredient best avoided in lubricants.

 Since Vaseline is often considered for both vaginal and anal sex, this is particularly important to be aware of — and another reason why you should seek a more viable alternative when selecting a lubricant.

 Is Vaseline Water-Based?

 No, vaseline is not water-based.
 As we talked about earlier, Vaseline is made of petroleum jelly.
-It is an oil-based ointment, does not contain water, and is not water-soluble.
+It is an oil-based ointment (like Neosporin), does not contain water, and is not water-soluble.

 If you’re looking for a body-safe lube that’s water-based, we found and reviewed the best products here.